Planet Birdsong Foundation: Partnerships

 Our success metrics include seeing participants actively engaged in contributing to practical science at both local and international levels.
 They are doing so as citizen scientists working within the scope of sustainably implemented development projects and in wildlife tourism.

 A survey carried out in October 2022, of participants trained in Rwanda reveals valuable information on the appetite for citizen science in Rwanda and the resources needed to make it a success.
 Citizen scientists have uploaded 73 audio entries from 45 Rwandan species to eBird and over 30 audio recordings to the RBIS.
+Find out more about our follow-up training trip in 2023 here.

 Key findings included the need for a more user-friendly data capture and upload systems and the need for computer equipment and fieldwork resources.
 Keen recordists who are advancing their skills are progressing to full data and metadata collection and processing, using the methodology described in the training slides.